dreammingwinter/custom-hints/README.md

 `addHint(target, text, position)`
 target - your HTML element you want hint to add to
 text - text of hint
-position - where hint will be positioned related to element
+position - where hint will be positioned related to the element